Effects of squared four-fermion operators of the Standard Model Effective Field Theory on meson mixing: Phenomenology of top-quarks in loops

+We have thus obtained a dominant, or competitive, clean\footnote{I.e., excluding charm-meson mixing, or alternatively working directly in the mass basis for fermions and assuming that NP leads to dimension-6 operators involving the top and not the charm.} sensitivity to NP effects from double-insertions in the cases shown in Tab.~\ref{tab:summary_1}, and the cases $ Q^{(1)}_{qu; f i 3 3} $, $ Q^{(1)}_{qq; f i 3 3} $ and $ Q^{(3)}_{qq; f i 3 3} $, shown in Tab.~\ref{tab:summary_2}.
+Even in cases where a higher sensitivity is reached by single-insertions, double-insertions carry a different dependence on the dimension-6 Wilson coefficients, and can therefore offer a complementary probe.

-Beyond tops in loops, one can also have other internal heavy flavours in the case of kaon-meson mixing, namely, charm- and bottom-quarks, and tau-leptons, which are much heavier than kaons.
-In these cases double-insertions have also to be considered below the EW scale, and require thus calculations beyond SMEFT.
+Beyond top-quarks in loops, one can also have other internal heavy flavours in the case of kaon-meson mixing, namely, charm- and bottom-quarks, and tau-leptons, which are much heavier than kaons.
+Given the dependence on masses lighter than the top, the sensitivity to the NP scale will drop.